Open-Sourced-Olaf/Code-Kindle/README.md

  - add and commit your changes
  - then push the changes into your branch
  - now you can create a PR using that branch in our repository.
- - :tada you have successfully contributed to this project.
+ - :tada: you have successfully contributed to this project.

 ## Useful links
 - https://sdk.dfinity.org/docs/developers-guide/tutorials/custom-frontend.html